 Another thing that many, many of the people who reached out to me had in common?
 They were in recovery from an eating disorder, and thought Noom would help them.
 I’ve even heard from a few eating disorder therapists who say their clients ask about Noom.
 They say that it sounds a lot like the eating disorder recovery work they’re doing.

 This is absolutely not the case, but it’s a very reasonable assumption.
 Noom promises that it’s sustainable and says that it’s not a diet.
 Even though it’s literally just a low-calorie diet.
 And, here’s the real trick: Noom promises food freedom and weight loss.

 Most people in recovery from an eating disorder are familiar with intuitive eating.
 ED clinicians recommend it as part of the recovery process.
-I also know that the idea of accepting your body and not trying to lose or maintain weight is incredibly scary.
-Many people in recovery love the sound of food freedom and body peace.
+AND at the same time, many in early stages of recovery find the idea body acceptance and food freedom incredibly scary.
+They want a peaceful relationship with food.
 BUT, they still want to lose weight or prevent weight gain.
 They’re stuck between these two worlds.

 Diets that promise food freedom and weight loss keep you stuck in disordered patterns.